OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 The `python-urllib3` package will allow us to make HTTP requests in Python, while the `pyOledExp` package gives us control of the OLED Expansion.

-The `ubidots-client` package will allow us to push and pull data from Ubidots.
+The `ubidots-client` package will allow us to push and pull data from the Ubidots IoT Platform.

 #### 3. Download the Project Code

+// TODO: don't really dig redirecting them to an article on installing Git, should install give in the previous step and then have them clone the repo to their root directory

+// TODO: the name and link for the github repo are wrong...

-The code for this project is all done and can be found in Onion's [oled-temperature-monitor repo](https://github.com/OnionIoT/oled-temperature-monitor) on GitHub.
+The code for this project is all done and can be found in Onion's [`oled-temperature-monitor` repo](https://github.com/OnionIoT/oled-temperature-monitor) on GitHub.
 Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory, and clone the GitHub repo:

 ```
 git clone https://github.com/OnionIoT/oled-temperature-monitor.git